summernote/awesome-summernote/README.md

    - Adds a drop down with Selector for Extracting Keywords or Copying Highlighted Text to Description or Caption Elements.
  - [summernote-video-attributes](https://github.com/DiemenDesign/summernote-video-attributes)
    - Adds a Toolbar Button for Allowing to edit Video Attributes before inserting into Editor.
-     - Adds additional text-level semantic elements that are already provided with styling by Bootstrap 3 and 4, such as `<kbd>` and `<code>` etc.
-     - Adds option with dropdown to the Image Popover to add or remove Bootstrap Image Classes for styling the look and behaviour of images.
-     - Allows users to save and load drafts directly on the editor.

 ### Special Characters & Icons
  - [summernote-ext-specialchars](https://github.com/JustinEldracher/summernote-plugins/tree/master/summernote-ext-specialchars)